Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 | Free Tier | Limited free quota | Free trial |

-Lead Scrape takes a completely different approach.
-You pay $247 once and get unlimited scraping for the entire year.
-Emails, contact details, tech stack data, and verification are all included.
-No usage meters, no surprise invoices, no mental math before clicking "run."
+Lead Scrape takes a completely different approach: you pay $247 once and get unlimited scraping for the entire year with emails, tech stack data, and verification included.
+The breakeven point is roughly 7,000 results per month; above that volume, Lead Scrape is the better value.

 Which Tool Gives You Better Data?